 There have been endless think pieces written about Girls, many of which neglect to point out that at its best, it’s really funny and compelling.
 I still don’t believe that Lena Dunham gets enough credit for both the edgy (and at times uncomfortable) material Girls gets into and for her own remarkable performance.
 Bonus: Girls helped launch Adam Driver to megastar-dom.

-Fun, raunchy, smart, and deceptively dramatic when it wants to be, Californication is a tour de force for David Duchovny.
-That said, the entire cast is simply outstanding, including Pamela Adlon (who would go onto helm the pretty great Better Things).
+Fun, raunchy, smart, and deceptively dramatic when it wanted to be, Californication is a tour de force for David Duchovny.
+That said, the entire cast is simply outstanding, including Pamela Adlon (who would go on to helm the pretty great Better Things).

 The Deuce excels because on top of being a compelling and entertaining portrait of the birth of the porn industry, it’s a snapshot of a rapidly evolving New York City from the early 1970s through the mid-1980s.